 Your first impulse will be to strike back.
-You already fantasize about making public the rotten behavior of your boss or send an email to the management.
-Such thoughts have their uses, but do not put them immediately into action.
+You already fantasize about making public the rotten behavior of your boss or sending an email to the management.
+Such thoughts have their uses but do not put them immediately into action.
 Is an impulsive action worth losing your job?
 Is it worth a gap in your CV?
-In today’s economy it is not wise to show your pride if you want to win.
+In today’s economy, it is not wise to show your pride if you want to win.

 2 Go with the flow

 You have been cheated or treated unfairly.
 Welcome to the real world.
 Let us not be tempted to be bitter or indifferent there.
 Let your boss not get to you just like that.
 Nod and smile politely when he comes again with a self-glorifying sermon.
 Pretend it does not touch you especially if you have the job of your dreams.
 Show respect even if you have lost your confidence already.
 You’ll still have to cope with a number of bastards in your further career.
 So get used to it.

 Start collecting references and recommendations from clients, colleagues, prominent figures in your industry.
 Prepare a file of all the positive feedback on your work.
 Give particular focus on activities that produce measurable results.
 Moreover, they increase your chances as the next career step presents itself.